FBI adds fugitive Eugene Palmer, wanted in 2012 murder, to most-wanted list

 The Haverstraw Police Department then requested assistance from state and federal law enforcement, including the FBI.
 They found no conclusive evidence of Palmer in the park, other than his truck parked deep into the woods.
 "He knows this park like the back of his hand," Lutz said of Palmer, known to locals as a so-called "Mountain Man," well-versed in the many trails and caves inside the park.

-A law enforcement source previously told Fox News the U.S. Marshals service was assisting police in the investigation, which has taken authorities to areas across the country, including Florida and Arizona.
-A local news report had claimed Palmer might be in Mexico, but the source said it's believed he's currently hiding out in another state.
+A law enforcement source previously told Fox News the U.S. Marshals service was assisting police in the investigation, which has taken authorities to areas across the country.

 Police say Palmer became increasingly enraged over "domestic issues" between Tammy and her estranged husband, Palmer’s son John.
 Tammy Palmer had reportedly filed an order of protection against her husband, meaning John could not step foot on the 3 1/2 acres of land where both Tammy and Eugene lived in homes close to each another.